 that.
 Additionally, this builds upgrade files and applies any required exploits.

 To compile KnightOS, first install the KnightOS SDK.
-Instructions for the SDK installation can be found on the wiki.
+Instructions for the SDK installation can be found on the website.

 Then, run the following:

 <platform> to the appropriate platform for your needs:

 Then you can use various make targets to compile the system:

 make # Compiles and places a ROM file in bin/ make upgrade # Compiles and places an upgrade file in bin/ make run # Compiles and runs in an emulator make debug # Compiles and runs in a debugger

 If you just want something you can install on your calculator, try

 You can use a custom kernel during development if you like.
 Add

 need to install all of the kernel's dependencies for this to work.

 If you need help with KnightOS, want to keep up with progress, chat with developers, or ask any other questions about KnightOS, you can hang out in the IRC channel: #knightos on irc.freenode.net.
 You can also subscribe to our mailing list.